tolees/soldes/content/B07QVTQ4R7-fr.md

 ℹ️:

-- Lavable en machine
-- MW0MW11465
-- T-shirt
-- Manches courtes
-- Tommy Hilfiger S/S T-shirt pour homme
-- 100 % coton
-- Style de col : col rond
-- Il sagit dun produit original et authentique Tommy Hilfiger
+- Tommy Hilfiger Black Core Logo T-Shirt
+- See product description below for more information.
+- Brand New and Genuine.
+We are an authorised seller of Tommy Hilfiger.

 [🛒 Achète-le!!](https://www.amazon.fr/dp/B07QVTQ4R7/?tag=tolees0d-21)